johannesharmse/Google-Data-Analysis/README.md

 You have now created an instance of the image within your local directory.
 Please remember to specify your unique directory in the code above.

-You can now run the code, such as the makefile as indicated below.
+You can now run the code, such as the `Makefile`, as indicated below.

 ### Method 2: GitHub